-Everest is an ultimate goal of many people (bucket lists) and those who had already been there; they rate it as one of the best experiences of their lives.
+Everest is the ultimate goal of many people (bucket lists) and those who had already been there; they rate it as one of the best experiences of their lives.

 During this classic trek, you will follow the footsteps of legendary mountaineers like Edmund Hillary and Tenzing Norgay Sherpa and explore the Solu Khumbu region, a homeland of Sherpa people who are the most well-known mountain guides in Nepal.
 You will discover Buddhist monuments, Sherpa stone stupas and carved mani walls (Tibetan) and decades-old monasteries add to this beautiful Khumbu landscape.
 Lodges here range from standard to luxury and you will love the sherpa hospitality while exploring the top of the world.